 Dace nodded.

 "Okay.
 There's a phone in the back; I'll make the call."
 His gaze narrowed.
 "Now, what about the other problem?
-That's the first time in my life I've been thankful to have the Wild Riders around.
+That's the first time in my life I've been thankful to have the Wild Riders around.”

 "The muscleboys were there before me," Redflare told him.
 "I was trying to figure out why they were there and if I needed to do anything about it when the train showed up and the questions pretty much answered themselves."